Beulah, Oregon

 Beulah is an unincorporated community in Malheur County, in the U.S. state of Oregon.
-It is along the North Fork Malheur River near Beulah Reservoir, 15 mi north of Juntura.
+The community lies along the North Fork Malheur River near Beulah Reservoir, 15 mi north of Juntura.

 The community was named for Beulah Arnold, daughter of Thomas L. Arnold, the community's first postmaster.
 The post office was established in 1884 and closed in 1947.

 Climate

 According to the Köppen Climate Classification system, Beulah has a semi-arid climate, abbreviated "BSk" on climate maps.